akshay722/Renewable-Energy-Insights-Hub/backend/README.md

-# Renewable Energy Insights Hub Backend
+# Wattwize Backend

-A FastAPI-based backend service for the Renewable Energy Insights Hub that provides data visualization for energy consumption and generation with secure user access.
+A FastAPI-based backend service for the Wattwize that provides data visualization for energy consumption and generation with secure user access.

 ## Features